-Regtech is critical for the banking & financial services industry that spends billions every year on compliance.
+Regtech in financial services is critical for the industry that spends billions every year on compliance.
 Collecting, analyzing, interpreting, and complying with numerous regulations force FIs to spend enormous resources.
-Today, just as the business community is counting on regtech to help with legal compliance, so too regulators are wagering on regtech to assist with monitoring and execution.
+Today, just as the business community is counting on regtech to help with legal compliance, so too regulators are betting on regtech to assist with monitoring and execution.

-If integrated properly, banking regtech solutions have the potential to tick all the boxes since it not only brings down operating expenses and mitigates risks, but also improves efficiency, reduces the likelihood of errors or penalties, and helps companies keep up the reputation.
+If integrated properly, banking regtech solutions have the potential to tick all the boxes since it not only brings down operating expenses and mitigates risks, but also improve efficiency, reduce the likelihood of errors or penalties, and help companies keep up their reputation.
 And it’s important that financial institutions are willing to invest and revamp their specialist skills to manage the technological risks beforehand.
-Recently, around 67 percent of companies globally have extended the required skillset within their risk and compliance function to address the challenge associated with fintech, regtech, insurtech innovations, and overall digital disruption.
+Recently, around 67 percent of companies globally have extended the required skill set within their risk and compliance function to address the challenge associated with fintech, regtech, insurtech innovations, and overall digital disruption.

-Regulatory authority changes the financial services industry in 2020, and this tendency is here to stay.
-In fact, banks’ compliance is slowly growing into a competitive advantage since converting raw data into valuable insights improves customer care, unleashes new acquisition channels, and pushes up sales.
+Regulatory authority will change the financial services industry in 2022, and this tendency is here to stay.
+Banks’ compliance is slowly becoming a competitive advantage since converting raw data into valuable insights improves customer care, unleashes new acquisition channels, and pushes up sales.
 Currently, there are top five fields within the regulatory compliance risk management that are most likely to be influenced by regtech, and they are: